General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

+This forces the model to understand local ionic coordination (e.g., \ce{Na+} surrounded by 6 \ce{Cl-}) and global crystal architecture. \end{examplebox}

-\paragraph{Next Token Prediction} Many forms of data, such as text, can be represented as sequences of tokens.
-One of the most powerful \gls{ssl} tasks for such sequential data is next-token prediction.
-Here, the core objective is for a model to anticipate and generate the subsequent token in a given sequence, based on the contextual information provided by preceding tokens.
-Because text unfolds naturally in a sequence, it offers the reference information the model needs in order to learn.
+\paragraph{Next Token Prediction} One of the most powerful \gls{ssl} tasks for sequential data, such as text, is next-token prediction.
+Here, the core objective is for a model to generate the subsequent token in a given sequence, based on the contextual information provided by preceding tokens.
+Because text unfolds naturally in a sequence, it offers the reference information the model needs to learn.
 This approach has been applied to chemical and material representations by treating molecular string representations (\glspl{smiles}, \glspl{selfies}, etc.) or material representations as sequences \autocite{adilov2021generative, wang2023cmolgpt, schwaller2019molecular, alampara2024mattext}.
-During training, the model constantly adjusts itself to maximize the likelihood (trying to make good predictions more probable and bad predictions less probable).
-In this context, likelihood refers to the probability of observing the actual subsequent token given the preceding tokens in the sequence .
+During training, the model optimization procedure constantly adjusts the model to maximize the likelihood (trying to make good predictions more probable and bad predictions less probable).
 This is accomplished by making each prediction based on the preceding input, which establishes the conditional context (see \Cref{eq:nexttoken}).